(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Synopsis

 (E-E) Evgenij Kozlov and Catherine Mannick, “Repetition for the Parade on Palace Square”.
-Vintage print 1984 Photo: Andrey Fitenko, Leningrad, October 1984.
-Davis Center for Russian and Eurasian Studies Special Collection, Harvard University E-E archival number: E-E-pho-FSx3-op
+Photo: Andrey Fitenko, Leningrad, October 1984.
+Vintage print, 13.5 x 10 cm, 1984 E-E archival number: E-E-pho-FSx3-op See Letter G, 1984 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University Harvard Accession Number: KMFP_0066

 (E-E) Evgenij Kozlov and Catherine Mannick,